|Kinetoplastids Causing Human Disease|

 The drugs used to treat trypanosomiasis are less than ideal due to problems with toxicity and other drawbacks (Table).
 For example, melarsoprol, an arsenical based drug, has been used for more than 50 years despite it relatively high toxicity (up to 5% of patients die from the drug treatment).
 Furthermore, the treatment course is long (minimum 10 days) and requires hospitalization, thus adding significantly to the costs.
 There is an urgent need for the development of better anti-trypanosomal drugs.
 However, since the victims of African sleeping sickness are primarily the rural poor, there is little financial incentive for research and development.
 In fact, among the anti-trypanosomal drugs currently being used, suramin was introduced in 1920, pentamidine was introduced in 1941, melarsoprol was introduced in 1949, and eflornithine was introduced in 1990.

 Eflornithine, an ornithine decarboxylase inhibitor, is a recently developed effective anti-trypanosomal drug.
 It has been nicknamed the ‘resurrection drug’ because of its spectacular effect on comatose patients in late stage African sleeping sickness due to T. gambiense.
 However, it is not effective against T. rhodesiense.
 Eflornithine is also expensive and the standard treatment is 14 consecutive daily injections.
 Oral formulations are currently being developed.
 For more information see TDRnews, (WHO).
+The most recent advance in the treatment of T. gambiense HAT has been the introduction of nifurtimox-eflornithine combination therapy (NECT).

 [See a case report on two returning safari tourists with African trypanosomiasis for a description of the clinical symptoms, diagnosis and treatment of T. rhodesiense.
 Emerg.
 Inf.
 Dis.
 8:74.]